 - At the top you can select to alter the dates to the time period you’re interested in.

 - Next is a line chart plotting all campaign users visiting your site.
-Note that this includes all campaigns across all your channels that have set up campaign tracking, including Adwords campaign which have tracking automatically built in
+Note that this includes all campaigns across all your channels that have set up campaign tracking, including Google Ads campaign which have tracking automatically built in

 - At the bottom is a table with all the primary metrics you’d expect per campaign.
 All the way to the right you have e-commerce conversion rate as a default, but you can select other goals you have configured from the dropdown menu.
 You can refer here for more information on setting goals.